datduong/tobii-eye-track-syndromic-faces/experiment/readme.md

 We should do this on server, we don't need cuda, simple cpu will work fast enough (2-3 hours at most).
 All paths will now be with respect to server path instead of local pc computer c:/user/something.

-We run python code to create a bunch of bash script, this code will auto submit the bash script.
-We need to provide command to submit job according to the server specification (see line with `os.system` in this code).
+We run python code to create many bash scripts, this code will auto submit the bash scripts.
+We need to provide command to submit the jobs according to the server's specification (see line with `os.system` in this code).

 The line `slide_folders` will select with slide (in other word, which image) we want to compare clinician vs nonclinician group.
 The line `for group in ['Group1']` will indicate which group (there are 4 possible groups).